 Resits or resubmission of assessment tasks

-Unless otherwise indicated in the programme regulations, unit standard assessment conditions, and if appropriate for the programme level and assessment type, an ākonga who has attempted an in-course assessment task and who has failed that assessment task is allowed one resubmission or resit of the assessment task.
+Unless otherwise indicated in the programme regulations or unit standard assessment conditions, and if appropriate for the programme level and assessment type, ākonga who have attempted and failed an in-course assessment task are allowed one resubmission or resit of the assessment task.

 A request for a resit or resubmission is made to relevant kamahi no later than five working days after the marked assessment has been returned to the ākonga.

-The maximum mark or grade available for a resubmission or resit is the minimum pass mark or grade.
+Unless otherwise indicated, the maximum mark or grade available for a resubmission or resit is the minimum pass mark or grade.

-Any restrictions or limitations on resits or resubmissions of assessment are detailed in the programme regulations, programme handbook, and, where appropriate, in the relevant course outline.
+Any fees, restrictions, or limitations on resits or resubmissions of assessment are detailed in the programme regulations or programme handbook, and, where appropriate, in the relevant course outline.

-Late or non-submission of assessment

-If an ākonga submits an assessment after the due date and/or time without an approved extension, the assessor may:
+If ākonga submit an assessment after the due date and/or time without an approved extension, the assessor may:

 Mark the assessment and apply a penalty to the mark for each day the assessment is late; or,